 Adjustment and Testing

-insert all power-supply tubes and turn the unit on.
-All three regulator tubes should light.
-Then plug
+First insert all power-supply tubes and turn the unit on.
+All three regulator tubes should

-a mid-scale reading on the voltmeter.
+to cause a mid-scale reading on the voltmeter.
 Note this reading.
 Then decrease the line voltage

 by 10 per-cent by switching a 25-ohm, 5-watt resistor in series with the power line.
 The voltmeter

 Bottom-chassis view of amplifier.
 Note use of terminal board.

-to the signal coming from the audio generator and the output should be free from any distortion or parasitic oscillations
+to the signal coming from the audio generator and the output should be free from any distortion

-a voltmeter calibrator, frequency-sensitive feedback circuits, oscillators, a capacitance
+including a voltmeter calibrator, frequency-sensitive feedback circuits, oscillators, a capacitance

 (Concluded Next Month)